mckenzie-mm/ng-shopping-cart/README.md

 }
 ```

-### 4.
+### 4. Create the Shopping Cart View Component
-Create the Shopping Cart View ComponentThis component reads values directly from the CartService using Signals.
+This component reads values directly from the CartService using Signals.
 Angular updates the DOM automatically whenever items, quantities, or computed totals shift.

 ```ts
 typescript